chef/chef-web-docs/chef_master/source/api_compliance.rst

    * - ``name``
      - String.
 The human-readable name of the key.
    * - ``private``
      - String.
-The private key, in |open ssh| format.
+The private key, in OpenSSH format.

 **Request**